 Allele-Specific Oligonucleotide (ASO) test for Cystic Fibrosis

 Cystic Fibrosis (CF) is an autosomal recessive disease, characterized by accumulation of mucous in the lungs.
-The most common allele for CF contains a 3bp DNA deletion, called 508.
+The most common allele that leads to CF contains a 3bp DNA deletion, and is called 508.
 In the pedigree, the birth of an affected daughter (II-1) to two unaffected parents indicates that both are heterozygotes.
 The question arises whether the two unaffected siblings are carriers for CF.

 CF test w control